jawillia/Siefer-DnD4e-fg-class-extension-/README.md

 * It adds the text for implements to implements (as of v.0.2.0)
 * It adds bonus to defenses (as of v.0.2.0)
 * It adds class features (as of v.0.2.0)
+* It has a UI to add your own custom classes (as of v.0.6.0)